mn-48/mn-48/README.md

 ## HEY THERE, :wave:

-This is <b>Md Mohimenol Islam Munna</b> from Bangladesh 🇧🇩.
-I am a full stack web developer (MERN).
+This is <b>Md Md.
+Nazmul Hossain</b> from Bangladesh 🇧🇩.
+I am a full stack web developer (python-django).
 I have completed Computer Science & Engineering from [`Pabna University of Science & Technology`](https://www.pust.ac.bd/).
 I have an experience on different branches of computer science & engineering.
-I have been working professionally as a frontend developer (react js, next js) since 2021.
-Also i have skills on typescript, node js, express js, vue js, react native etc.</br>
+I have been working professionally as a backend developer (python, django, graphql, rest-api, AWS, docker ) since 2019.
+Also i have skills on html-css, bootstrap, javascript, react etc.</br>

 ##
 ## :wrench: TECHNOLOGIES